xinmengbcr/MolTopolParser/docs/concepts.md

-## 1. Components and Composition
+## Components and Composition

-An effcient way to think of all the files as composition of blocks of well-defined information.
+An efficient way to think of all the files is as a composition of blocks of well-defined information.
-__Taking the concept in React__, a meaningful block can be defined in to a __component__.
-Then a developer justs needs to think how to classify and organisig these components.
+Similar to the concept in React, a meaningful block can be defined into a component.
+Then, a developer just needs to classify and organize these components.

-MolTopolParser is designed with a composition focus and provides an easy way to organise, access, validate and manipulate these blocks of information.
+MolTopolParser is designed with a composition focus, providing an easy way to organize, access, validate, and manipulate these blocks of information.

-## 2. Three Order Component Model
+## Three-Order Component Model (TOC)

-MolTopolParser utilizes a Three Order Component (TOC) data abstraction model.
-It covers a basic hierachy data structure, and avoids uncessary layers.
-Although there is no limiation when going to higher ordres of hierachy.
-Likley, when using this tool for further developing, higher orders will be revolked.

-- Level 1: **Base**
-Classes defined at this level represent individual lines.
-They focus on the smallest unit of data, providing direct mapping and validation for each line.

-- Level 2: **Aggregation**
-Classes at this level represent whole sections of lines, which could be stored in a standalone file.
-They group `Base` components
-into meaningful sections for easier management and processing.

-- Level 3: **Summary**
-Classes at this top level usually correspond to an entry or summary file.
-They are organising all the `Aggregation` components together and provide access to the entire content to users.
+The TOC model simplifies data handling by categorizing data into three hierarchical levels:

+- **Level 1: Base Classes** - These classes map directly to individual data entries, such as a single atom or bond.
+They provide immediate validation and data encapsulation.
+- **Level 2: Aggregation Classes** - These classes manage groups of base components, such as all atoms in a molecule or all molecules in a system, facilitating operations on collections of components.
+- **Level 3: Summary Classes** - At the highest level, these classes provide a summary or an overview of entire datasets or simulation setups, integrating multiple aggregation classes.

-## 3. Component Behaviour
+## Component Behaviour

-The basic data flow logic follows:
+MolTopolParser operates on a clear data flow principle:

-  - **Declaration and Organization**: Top-Down.
+  - **Declaration and Organization**: Data structures are defined and organized from the top down, starting with the most comprehensive views
-  - **Acquisition and Validation**: Bottom-Up.

-When parsing happens, the top level always do *shallow* parsing, and pass the cotent to lower level's classmethod to do the *deep* parsing.
-With such parsing tasks delegation, the top levels can more focus on data organisation.
-Such property passing from parent to child component is vital in MolTopolParser.

-In the TOC model:

-  - **Summary** level's classmethod acts as the entry point for the entire `content`. after finishing simple parsing for *mandatory* properties, it will return a component instance.

-  - The instance can pass the `content` to classmethods at the **Aggregation** level and delegate the parsing task.

-  - Such logic continues in between  **Aggregation** and **Base** levels.

----

-!!! note
-    Please continue to read the [Developer's Guidence](developer.md) for implementation detailed, where we show the anatomy of the `gmx` module.
+  - **Acquisition and Validation**: Data is parsed and validated from the bottom up, ensuring integrity at each step of the data structure

+## Parsing Mechanism

+When parsing data:

+- **Shallow Parsing**: Top-level components perform shallow parsing to recognize data structures without delving into details.

+- **Deep Parsing**: Detailed parsing tasks are delegated to lower levels, allowing higher-level components to remain abstract and focused on structure.
+This method of delegation ensures efficiency and maintains clarity in data handling, avoiding redundancy and confusion in complex datasets.

+## Further Reading

+To understand how these concepts are implemented in MolTopolParser, please refer to the [Developer's Guidence](developer.md).
+This guide includes detailed examples and explanations of each component level and offers insight into extending MolTopolParser's capabilities.

 ---